idiap/bob/doc/TicketReportingDev.rst

 ====================================

-Reporting bugs that will be taken into account and treated quickly is not an easy task.
-Please read this entire document before submitting tickets. *It will help us fix your bug faster!* Bug submissions that do not meet the following guidelines tend to be investigated last or, more likely, closed as invalid.
-(For great insights on bug reporting, also read through the very good suggestions offered by `Eric Raymond's How To Ask Questions The Smart Way`_ and `Simon Tatham's How to Report Bugs Effectively`_.)
+Reporting bugs and then resolving them quickly is not an easy task.
+For this reason we ask that you follow the guidelines outlined below when logging a bug or asked for new features.
+Please read this entire document before submitting tickets. *It will help us fix your bug faster!* Bug submissions or feature requests that do not meet these guidelines tend to be investigated last or, more likely, closed as invalid.
+For great insights on bug reporting, also read through the very good suggestions offered by `Eric Raymond's How To Ask Questions The Smart Way`_ and `Simon Tatham's How to Report Bugs Effectively`_.

 Guidelines
 ----------